dev-dwarf/Stack3D/notes/README/README.txt

 ## IMPORTANT: YOU WILL NEED TO CHANGE THE SETTINGS OF THE TEXTURE GROUPS!

 go to tools > texture groups and disable automatic crop.
-If you have large models, you may also need to increase the size of your texture pages
+If you have large models, you may also need to increase the size of your texture pages.

 #########################################################################
 							MIT LICENSE